-As for the Bureau, no study up to now has explored the enormity of the effort it leveled against the RU/RCP.
-Indeed no study — outside of those of the FBI and the House Internal Security Committee — has acknowledged, in any meaningful way (Max Elbaum’s work and a few less than mainstream publications aside), the existence of the group at all.
+From the book: As for the Bureau, no study up to now has explored the enormity of the effort it leveled against the RU/RCP.
+Indeed no study outside of those of the FBI and the House Internal Security Committee—Max Elbaum’s work and a few less than mainstream publications aside— has acknowledged in any meaningful way the existence of the group at all.
 Here what has been in play is an operating principle in US society, one that refuses to acknowledge, not just the legitimacy of the communist ideology, but whenever possible its very existence as an organized entity within the US; failing that, such entities are cast as the most marginal (and ridiculous) expressions of fringe politics.

 In order to get a truer picture, one has to go to the US secret police.
 In that regard the following exchange in the 1980 Felt-Miller trial, this between US attorney John Nields and the FBI’s David Ryan is highly instructive: